juntossomosmais/frontend-challenge/README.md

 - Tests;
 - Your skills about UI/UX.

+You can check some our Front-end Development patterns in our [frontend-guideline](https://github.com/juntossomosmais/frontend-guideline) repository 😁

 ## Rules

 - Your code should be made available in a **private** repository on your personal Github;